28 days. That’s the average length of the hiring process. Or your typical time-to-hire.

-Taking too long to fill openings moreover leads to missing out on potential candidates, not to mention the increasing cost per hire.
-Being aware of risking top talent, experienced hiring managers leave no stones unturned in tracing the time to hire metric.
+Taking too long to fill openings means missing out on potential candidates, not to mention the increasing cost per hire.
+Experienced hiring managers leave no stones unturned to reduce time to hire as they're aware of risking top talent acquisition.
 It's worth noting - time to fill and time to hire are not the same metrics.

 Time-to-fill answers, "How long until you fill a new opening from start to finish?"